cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 We track development instances separately for each NeuroCAAS analysis you work with.

-Developing a machine image into an immutable analysis environment
+Developing a remote instance into an immutable analysis environment
 -----------------------------------------------------------------

 After connecting to your remote instance via ssh, you can download your